 You can ask to see a female or male doctor or nurse if you wish.

 At a sexual health clinic, a doctor or nurse:

 - will ask you some questions about your sex life

-- may ask to take a look at your genitals or anus
+- may ask to look at your genitals or anus

 - will tell you what tests they think you need